I’ve been asked a lot over the years, what is the best-paid traffic ad network to buy traffic for my website.

 Benefits of Paid Traffic

-Each traffic source has a unique type of audience that is engaged in different ways.
+Each traffic source has a unique type of audience that is engaged in different ways, regardless if it's paid or organic.
 Take Youtube, for example, that audience is watching videos for a variety of various reasons.
 What you must realize is all the visitors to Youtube have one thing in common.
 They want to consume video content.
 So if your site or offer doesn’t have any video content, then Youtube likely won’t work for you.

 On the other hand, if you offer a ton of helpful videos that already convert visitors into leads, then Youtube is the place to be!
 Brent, if I’m starting, how do I know which traffic source will be the best for me?
 Pretty simple, you have to test which source work for you and which ones don’t.